Knowledge Hub

 Why documentation is career leverage

-Good notes make your thinking reusable.
+Good notes make a candidate's reasoning reusable.
 They help teams remember decisions, onboard others and avoid repeating the same confusion later.

 Start with realistic scenarios, clear expected outcomes and users who understand the process.
 UAT is not just testing screens; it is testing real work.